 Top-rated zones for tenants

-Buyers should budget an additional 11-13% over the purchase price to cover the Property Transfer Tax (ITP), notary fees, and land registry costs.
+Buyers should budget approximately 10-12% above the purchase price to cover the Property Transfer Tax (ITP), notary fees, and land registry costs typical of the Andalusia region.